Vinfall/UserScripts/README.md

 ### Steam Advanced Outlink

-The game features card on Steam store page comes with outlinks to the respective game feature (obviously), which is useless as SteamDB offers MUCH better search function.

-Steam Advanced Outlink, abbreviated as SAO, would replace some outlinks in the default list with a few goodies that are really useful.
+Inspired by and originated from [Steam Cloudsave][steam-cloudsave], Steam Advanced Outlink, abbreviated as SAO, would replace useless outlinks in game features card with a few goodies that are really useful.

-It also serves as a minimal implementation of Augmented Steam since it can be used in mobile browsers with UserScript support like [cromite](https://github.com/uazo/cromite).
+It also serves as a minimal implementation of Augmented Steam since it can be used in mobile browsers with UserScript support like [cromite][cromite].

-While directly inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is fully rewritten so I change the license from MIT to CC0 (Public Domain).

 ### Steam EA Date